-- Akastor has provided a shareholder loan to HMH of total USD 20 million.
-This is a long-term loan provided to finance the Group's operating and finance activities - Akastor has provided a seller's credit for Step Oiltools of USD 16.4 million related to carve -out of Step Oiltools prior to the merger. - In relation to the merger, there were performed a carve-out of pension liabilities in MHWirth AS asset in HMH Holding B.V. against Akastor AS. - As part of the merger, Akastor is responsible for the pension liability from before the merger, so called carved -out pension.
-Hence, HMH has a - indemnification asset of USD 27.9 million receivable towards Akastor, which will be reduced in line with pension payments to former employees.
+- Akastor has provided a shareholder loan to HMH of total USD 20 million in 2021.
+This is a long-term loan provided to finance the Group's operating and finance activities.
+(See note 4.8) - Akastor has provided a seller's credit for Step Oiltools of USD 16.4 million related to carve-out of Step Oiltools prior to the merger (see note 6.2).

-Baker Hughes
+In relation to the merger, there were performed a carve-out of pension liabilities in MHWirth AS asset in HMH Holding B.V against Akastor AS.

-- Baker Hughes has provided a shareholder loan to HMH of total USD 80 million.
-This is a long-term loan provided to finance the Group's operating and finance activities. - Between HMH and Baker Hughes there exist a transaction service agreement (TSA).
-Operating expense for HMH related to this agreement was USD 4.3 million for the period October 1, 2021 to December 31, 2021.
+As part of the merger, Akastor is responsible for the pension liability from before the merger, so called carved-out pension.
+Hence, HMH has a receivable of USD 24.6 million receivable towards Akastor as of December 31, 2022 (2021: USD 27.9 million), which reduced in line with pension payments to former employees in 2022. - Baker Hughes has provided a shareholder loan to HMH of total USD 80 million in 2021.
+This is a long-term loan provided to finance the Group's operating and finance activities.
+(See note 4.8)